You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 Though you may be familiar with sanding, if you want your job to turn out well, here’s a step-by-step guide.

 Clear the object of any hardware, including handles, hinges, or knobs.
-Removing these items will make your project easier.
+Also, make sure to remove any screws or protruding nails if possible.
+Removing these items will make sanding and resurfacing the project easier.

 When you begin, use coarse sandpaper on the wood surfaces.
 Eighty-grit is a good starting point.
 You’ll need to gauge the appropriate amount of pressure necessary to remove paint from wood without causing damage to the wood’s surface.